Heart of the Matter (Once Upon a Time in Wonderland)

 "Heart of the Matter" is the eleventh episode of the Once Upon a Time spin-off series Once Upon a Time in Wonderland.
 Written by Jenny Kao and Katie Wech and directed by David Boyd, it premiered on ABC in the United States on March 20, 2014.

-In this episode, Anastasia's past involving Cora, the Queen of Hearts is revealed, including a secret of Will's while in present day Wonderland, Alice and Cyrus makes an unexpected trip to Storybrooke to procure an item of great importance as Jafar's plan to break the laws of magic inches closer.
+In this episode, Anastasia's past involving Cora, the Queen of Hearts is revealed, including a secret of Will's while in present-day Wonderland, Alice and Cyrus makes an unexpected trip to Storybrooke to procure an item of great importance as Jafar's plan to break the laws of magic inches closer.

 Plot

 Opening Sequence

 Jafar's serpent staff is shown in the forest.

 In the characters' past

 Anastasia, the soon-to-be Red Queen of Wonderland is introduced to her servants Tweedledee and Tweedledum at the castle.
 During a conversation with them, the Queen of Hearts, Cora, who is shocked to have been invited to the Red King's wedding, pays them an unexpected visit to meet the new Queen.
 Cora offers to teach Anastasia magic to make life as a royal easier at the castle, but Anastasia declines the offer as the Red King frowns on the usage of magic which separates the royals and their servants.
 While not pleased with Anastasia's answer, Cora leaves her offer open.
-As the wedding day approaches, Will Scarlet secretly visits Anastasia, hoping that Anastasia is duping the King into marrying her just to steal his jewels.
+As the wedding day approaches, Will Scarlet secretly visits Anastasia, hoping that she is deceiving the King into marrying her just to steal his jewels.
 As Anastasia retaliates, Cora eavesdrops on their conversation and alerts the guards to the room, not before Will leaves.
-Cora pays Will a visit and listen to his concern regarding not being able to fully move on from Anastasia.
+Cora pays Will a visit and listens to his concerns about not being able to fully move on from Anastasia.
 Will asks Cora to remove his heart so that he can never feel any form of emotion.
 Upon doing so, Cora keeps his heart and later shows Anastasia that Will has decided to move on and no longer loves her.
 Cora then proceeds to teach a now-heartbroken Anastasia magic.